NCDOC Sailor Tells His Navy Story FLOATing in the Windy City!

 |0

-This work, NCDOC Sailor Tells His Navy Story FLOATing in the Windy City!
-[Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NCDOC Sailor Tells His Navy Story FLOATing in the Windy City!, by Alexis Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.